Eating Out with Kids can be fun and exciting

 Monogolian – A great type of dining that even gets the kids excited about vegetables.
 Most of these restaurants have a cold buffet filled with frozen meat and fresh vegetables.
 You simply grab a bowl or 2 and fill up the bowls with all the meat and vegetables you heart desires.
 At the end of the buffet there are various sauces that you pour over and can mix and match to enhance your masterpiece.
 After you pick your sauces, you hand the bowl(s) to the kind cooks waiting to prepare your creation on a large circular cook-top table.
 It takes a few minutes for all the ingredients to finishing cooking but it will be worth the wait!

 Tapas – Typically Spanish, are small dishes that everyone shares at the table.
 Usually we get 5-6 different items off the menu.
 Some examples are cheese plates, different meats, egg dishes, vegetables, desserts, and on and on!
 The best part about tapas is the variety of foods that each dish presents.
 So, if one person doesn’t like something there are 5 other dishes to try.
-It’s a great way for the kids to sample various foods without running the risk of them not eating their whole plate…because they aren’t suppose too.
+It’s a great way for eating out with kids to sample various foods without running the risk of them not eating their whole plate…because they aren’t suppose too.

 Ethiopian – Another great type of ethnic eating that requires no utensils.
 Our dish was served on a large tray.
 The base of the dish was a savory pancake like substance with various types of entrees on top.
 You rip off some of the large pancake and dip or scoop it into the entree.
 If your kids are like mine, any type of food that is eaten with their hands is a winner!